 You are responsible for all material presented in class.
 You will be given 1 day for each day absent to submit missed assignments.
 Late work will not be accepted.
 All assignments are due at the beginning of the class period.
 It is your responsibility to print essays or have assignments ready before the class period begins.
-If you have a serious extenuating circumstance, speak with me as soon as possible.
+If you have a serious extenuating circumstance, speak to your teacher as soon as possible.
 Waiting until the class period when something is due is not acceptable.

 Evaluation: Final grades will be based on the following categories:

-Binder/Backpack Check Binders will be checked and graded in the AVID class weekly.
-Binders and/or backpacks will be graded for organization, Cornell notes, materials & supplies, a completed daily planner, and daily “to do” lists.
+Binders Binders will be checked and graded in the AVID class weekly.
+Binders will be graded for organization, Cornell notes, materials & supplies, and a completed daily planner.
 If you are absent for Binder Check, due to illness, you may request a Binder Check on the day you return.
 Additional binder checks may randomly occur throughout the year so binders must be organized at all times.
 A minimum of three (3) pages of Cornell notes/learning logs are required for five classes per week.

 Tutorial Students will be graded on each tutorial session.
 Students earn points for their questions, participation, and reflection during the tutorial process.
 Since tutorials are a collaborative effort, students must be present and participate to receive credit.
 Students who are absent due to illness may make up points by completing a one page writing assignment from a provided list.
 Tutors will assist students on their path towards arriving at answers, but they will not provide the answers for students.